Speaking the truth in love, we will grow to become in every respect the mature body

 of him who is the head, that is, Christ.

-If we take this text from Paul and look at it in a practical way rather than a theological one, it is interesting to see that speaking the truth is linked with becoming mature.
+It is interesting to see that speaking the truth is linked with becoming mature.
 In our everyday living, it is often difficult to speak the truth in love.
 When things become particularly irksome, we may think, ”Life would be easy if it weren’t for people!”
 It takes strength and maturity to be truthful with others whose behavior is fracturing community or blocking the accomplishment of a task or simply inadequate and unhelpful to the group.
 To say this not in annoyance and anger but in a manner that states the problem but does not take away the dignity of the other requires maturity and love in the gospel sense.
 It is so much easier to let it gnaw inside or blurt out angry words.
 It is so difficult when having tried there are no visible results.
 Yet, if we try, if we continue to be consistent ourselves in living our truth and growing in self-knowledge, if we can hear what others speak to us in love, then we can begin to “grow”, to become in every respect “the mature body of Christ.”

 May we build community based in truth and love.

 Consider where you would like to speak the truth in love.
 What is preventing it?
 Try to hear what others try to say to you with an open mind and heart.